syncfusion-content/wpf-docs/wpf/SfRichTextBoxAdv/Localization.md

 ---
 layout: post
-title: Localization of SfRichTextBoxAdv | Syncfusion
+title: Localization of WPF RichTextBox | Syncfusion
-description: How to localize the SfRichTextBoxAdv to any language settings
+description: How to localize the WPF RichTextBox to any language settings.
 platform: wpf
 control: SfRichTextBoxAdv
 documentation: ug